Literature: The Legendsong Saga

 - Trapped in Another World: The central dilemma for Glynn and Ember

 - Tomboy and Girly Girl: Glynn and Ember.
+This is demonstrated by the fact that Glynn studies martial arts while Ember studies music.

 - Also the Myrmidon and Soulweaver partnerships

 - Two Lines, No Waiting / Three Lines Some Waiting: The story alternates between Ember and Glynn.
-Changeover is linked by Ronaal’s segue sections reflecting on events and showing snippets of what is happening back on Earth.
+Changeover is linked by Ronaall’s segue sections reflecting on events and showing snippets of what is happening back on Earth.
 Each chapter also starts with a few verses from the Legendsong or other period texts.

 - Unicorn: The Unykorn